 The purpose of trawl sampling is to obtain data on the distribution, abundance, biomass, diversity, and disease prevalence of demersal fish and invertebrate assemblages.
-It is also used to collect fish and invertebrates for tissue contaminant analysis.
+Historically, it has been used to collect fish and invertebrates for tissue contaminant analysis in previous regional surveys.
 This information is useful in characterizing possible anthropogenic effects on demersal fish and invertebrate populations.
 Mearns and Allen (1978) provide a comprehensive description of how small otter trawls should be designed and used for conducting biological surveys in coastal waters.